roverbird/numerai-crypto-helper/readme.md

 There is not much info and documentation on data science contests like _Yiedl_ or _Numerai_ , but in terms of profitability one can judge that the contests serve their purpose.
 For example, Numerai recently [announced](https://forum.numer.ai/t/reducing-numerai-crypto-payouts/7914), that "Numerai Crypto is far more profitable for users than our other 2 tournaments" that they host.
 To take part in the [Numerai crypto contest](https://crypto.numer.ai/home) one needs to get the data first.
 Where from? - It is really up to you: you will need to decide which data to use, how to use it, where to collect it, and so on.

-Contact me if you need a consultant on data collection, parsing and preparation tasks or if interested in use cases for these particular scripts.
+Contact me if you need a consultant on machine learning operations (mlops), data collection, parsing and preparation tasks or if interested in use cases for these particular scripts.

 # What is included?